altruios/namshubettulpa/public/namshubettuple/enter-the-den.md

 "F::Why are you here?"
 "M::I killed someone,"
 "F::...So?"
+}
+{
 ~Rossin perked up,~
-"R::Tell him you were bored."
+'R::Tell him you were bored.'
 "M::I...
 Haven't done that before."
 ~Felix paused, considering.~
 "F::I see.
 You know you can bring them back right?"
-*Martha looked up sharply, eyes darting to Rossin, who shrugged,* "R::I tried to tell you...
+*Martha looked up sharply, eyes darting to Rossin, who shrugged,* 'R::I tried to tell you...
-But you stopped listening to me..."
+But you stopped listening to me...'
 "M::How?"
 ~Martha tried to remain calm...~
 ~But her chest hollowed, an on mix of terror and relief~